vhurna/azure_task_17_work_with_dns/README.md

 - `webserver`, used to host the todo web app.
 It's deployed in a subnet `web`, without public IP.
 - `jumpbox`, used as a dedicated virtual machine for management of `webserver`.
 It is deployed to a separate subnet, has a public IP, and allows connecting to it through SSH.

-In this task, you need to deploy a private DNS zone `todo.ornottodo` and create a DNS record in it:
+In this task, you need to deploy a private DNS zone `todo.or.nottodo` and create a DNS record in it:

 1. Review the script `task.ps1`.